-(Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants)
+(Alleged by PLAINTIFF and the CALIFORNIA CLASS against all DEFENDANTS)

-- 117. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 118.
-Cal.
+116. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this

+117. Cal.
 Lab.
 Code § 2802 provides, in relevant part, that:

-An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful.
+An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them

-119. From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
+118. From time to time during the CLASS PERIOD, DEFENDANTS violated Cal.
 Lab.
-Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
-DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, personal expenses incurred for the use of their personal cell phones all on behalf of and for the benefit of DEFENDANT.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANT to use their personal cell phones to execute their essential job duties on behalf of DEFENDANT.
-DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the use of their personal cell phones for DEFENDANT within the course and scope of their employment for DEFENDANT.
+Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANTS' benefit.
+DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, the maintenance of their required uniforms.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to maintain their mandatory work uniforms.
+DEFENDANTS' uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from the maintenance of said uniforms.
+These expenses were necessary to complete their principal job duties.
+DEFENDANTS are estopped by DEFENDANTS' conduct to assert any waiver of this expectation.
+Although these expenses were the inclusive dates of the period for which the employee is paid,